Your day-by-day itinerary

-Undiscovered until 1911, it’s somewhere completely crammed with mystery and magic.
+Undiscovered until 1911, it’s a vast and spellbinding place which is difficult to compare.
 You’ll explore the ruins as part of a group, along with an official guide, in keeping with Peruvian Law introduced to protect the site.
 If you have the time and the stamina, you can climb one of the surrounding peaks before leaving the complex.
 Afterwards, you’ll take the bus back to Aguas Calientes, where you’ll wait to board your train for Cusco.

 Combine this trip with...

 Where to next?
 This trip goes together perfectly with these: